moha1325/techsharedraft/README.md

 app.use(express.static(resources_dir));
 ```

-We will store the html in a folder called 'html'.
+We will store the HTML in a folder called 'html'.
 For this tutorial, we will use one file "basic.html" from this folder.
 Lets setup a route serving this file.
-As of now basic.html can just be a basic template file.
+For now now basic.html can just be a basic template file, though we will be needing it later.

 ```
 <!DOCTYPE html>